184.108.40.206 Purpose and Timeliness of Boards of Review

 - An appeal board is not another board of review.
 It focuses only on the issues that brought about rejection at the lower level(s).
 A majority is sufficient for a decision.

-- If an appeal is rejected at the district level, the Scout or his parent or guardian may appeal to the council advancement committee.
+- If an appeal is rejected at the district level, the Scout or his or her parent or guardian may appeal to the council advancement committee.

-- If a council-level Eagle Scout board of review or appeal board rejects a candidate, then he or his parent or guardian may appeal through the local council to the National Advancement Team.
+- If a council-level Eagle Scout board of review or appeal board rejects a candidate, then he or she or his or her parent or guardian may appeal through the local council to the National Advancement Team.

 - A decision at any level that finds in favor of a Scout shall be final.
 Units, districts, and councils are not allowed to appeal them.
 Similarly, decisions for rejection delivered through the National Advancement Team are final.
 For rulings in favor of a Scout, the date of the original board—not the appeal board—is the effective date of advancement.